Aichatolba/Aichatolba/README.md

 - 🔭 I’m currently working as a Data Process Analyst

 - 🌱 I’m currently learning Python and SAS

-- ❓ Ask me about anything related to Data Analysis and related technologies

 <br/>

 ## My Skill Set